DEFRA/epr-backend/docs/architecture/decisions/0005-admin-ui-adr.md

 - It will be based on the CDP Node.js Frontend Template
 - It will live in CDP's private zone with all users signing in via AAD/SSO
-- The `server` part of the service will act as a backend for the frontend (BFF approach) taking care of auth flows, enforcing security policies where applicable and, potentially, a number of other tasks
+- The `server` part of the service will act as a backend for the frontend (BFF approach) taking care of auth flows, enforcing security policies where applicable, and potentially, a number of other tasks
 - It will use a simple role-based access control model (RBAC) to provide the best user experience and prevent unnecessary requests to `epr-backend` from unauthorised users

 ### Place in the architecture

-The following diagram outlines how `epr-portal` fits in the overall architecture of the EPR service:
+The following diagram outlines how `epr-portal` fits into the overall architecture of the EPR service:

 ```mermaid
 flowchart TD;